ycemsubakan/covid_chatbot_data/20200416_quebec_faq_en_cleaned_collection1_2_3_plus_healthtap_newformat/README.md

 	- `uri`: defines the uri from which the passage is taken.
 E.g. for the quebec faq, this points to the files of the scrape.
 	- `reference_type` : defines whether this is an entry for an In distribution (`faq`), or an out-of-distribution (`noisy-or-ood`) entry.
 	- `reference` :
 		- `page_title` : defines the highest level header of the webpage.
-Gives an idea on the topic.
+Gives an idea on the topic, if present.
 		- `section_header` : The ground truth question.
 		- `section_content` : The answer associated with the question.
 		- `selected_span` : Currently unused.